xwings/tuya/notes/lxc-lxqt-debian.md

-Notes to install LXQT in LXC, Debian
+Notes to install LXQt in Linux Container with Debian

 ```
 lxc.apparmor.profile: unconfined